 For later: Planter Pot Upgrades for Your Herb Garden

 Herbs grown outdoors in the garden soil are best fed with homemade compost twice a year.
-Compost is applied as a fertilizer through “top-dressing”.
+Compost is applied as fertilizer through “top-dressing”.
 This means that a 1″-2″ layer of compost is placed on the soil around the plant as a nutrient-rich organic mulch.
 Top-dressing perennial herbs with compost is generally done in early spring and early fall.
 Annual herbs can be top-dressed with compost after they are planted.

 “Some gardeners become terribly timid at transplanting time – digging a small hole, squeezing in the seedling and pushing a few crumbs of soil over the roots – and miss the opportunity to get some organic matter into the ground.
 In preparation for transplanting, we always have a bucket of “good stuff” on hand: sifted compost and/or very old manure, sometimes mixed with damp peat moss and usually whitened with some bone meal.”Herbs: The Complete Gardener’s Guide, by Patrick Lima

-About Fertilizer for Herbs
+About fertilizer for herbs

 Herb plants do not need significant amounts of fertilizer.
 Plants in the ground may benefit from a surface application of homemade compost.
 Targeted applications of nutrients can be done following a proper laboratory soil test as long as recommendations are followed.
 Your existing garden soil may already contain the right amounts (in the right ratios) of all the nutrients your herb plants need.